Homeowner Extinguishes Fire in Residence Along Route 208

 KNOX, Pa.
 (EYT) – Emergency services responded to a chimney fire just outside of Knox along State Route 208 on Monday afternoon.

-Even so, the homeowner had already put the fire out by the time the crews arrived.
+By the time the crews arrived on the scene, the homeowner had already put the fire out.

 (Photos by: Leon Aristeguieta)